 I used some unraveled yarn from a different scrap piece to tie off the tassel in the middle of the 5″ inch pieces.
-It’s just like any of my other tassel tutorials which you can also see in my umbrella tassel tutorial for example.
+It’s just like any of my other tassel tutorials.

-… and knotting the tassel to one of the holes in the half-moon wood piece.
+Knot the tassel to one of the holes in a half-moon wood piece.

 Trim the ends close to the knot but not too close.

-Now repeat this 8 more times to finish the half-moon tassel embellishment but be sure that you keep the knotted ends on the same side, so the other side is clean and without knots.
+Now repeat this 8 more times to finish the tassel embellishments but be sure that you keep the knotted ends on the same side, so the other side is clean and without knots.

 I ended up trimming all the tassels to 2 inches all the way around.

-To attach the half-moon tassel embellishments to the basket or lampshades, I used a needle and yarn like you would attach a button.
+To attach the tassel embellishments to the lampshades or baskets, I used a needle and yarn like you would attach a button.

 Make sure that you place the pretty side without the knots facing out and visible.

-Let me show you what they look like on some baskets and lampshades…
+Let me show you what they look like on some sconces, baskets, and lampshades…

-Here I have them attached to my ivory lampshade and on my new blue lamp.
+Here I have them attached to my ivory lampshade and standing on my new blue lamp.

 But I also attached them to my black lampshade.